Change the Game

 Q: Can you tell me more about the prize draw?

 A: Everyone who completes the survey will be eligible to be entered in a draw for a grand prize of a ticket and experience package for a future Toronto Raptors, Toronto Maple Leafs, Toronto FC or Toronto Argos home game and/or a special apparel package from your favourite team.
-At the end of the questionnaire, you will have an opportunity to volunteer your e-mail address for inclusion in a prize draw for interested participants.
-This is the only time your name and contact will be asked, and it will be deleted directly by the Project Lead identified below upon completion and fulfillment of the prize draw.
+At the end of the questionnaire, respondents interested in participating in the prize draw will be redirected to a separate form where they can enter contact information needed to facilitate the draw.
+This separate form ensures that the responses to the survey remain anonymous and disconnected from any personally identifying information provided when opting in to the prize draw.
+The optional prize draw form is the only time your name and contact information will be asked, and it will be deleted directly by the Project Lead identified below upon completion and fulfillment of the prize draw.

 Q: Is the information I share confidential?